greetgo/greetgo.depinject/doc_eng/fast_start.md

 ##### Run Tests

-Now to start it all, go to `depinject.fast_start/` folder and run the command:
+Now, to start it all, go to `depinject.fast_start/` folder and run the command:

     gradle test